learningtapestry/learning-tapestry-developer-test/README.md

           [{ "identity": "John Doe", "results": [ { /*... resource JSON ...*/ }, ...] }, ...]
           ```

-- [ ] 4) Write a piece of code that queries your API and displays the returned data.
+- [ ] 4) Write a piece of code - an API client - that consumes your API and displays the returned data.

 - [ ] 5) Write tests.